gerhynes/scala-notes/README.md

 }
 ```

 The `Decoder` trait defines how to parse a JSON object into a class instance.
-Once you have defined a decode you can use the `decode` function from `io.circe.parser._`, which returns ether a class instance or an error.
+Once you have defined a decoder, you can use the `decode` function from `io.circe.parser._`, which returns ether a class instance or an error.

 circe offers predefined decoders for commonly used types.
 Using `""""""` lets you automatically escape special characters, such as " " or  \.